angular/angular/aio/content/guide/visual-studio-2015.md

 However, if you're using regular IIS you'll have to install the rewrite module.

-Tell Visual Studio how to handle requests for route app pages by adding these rewrite rules near the bottom of the `web.config`:
+Tell Visual Studio how to handle requests for route application pages by adding these rewrite rules near the bottom of the `web.config`: